basp/hellmoo/README.md

 gag                              false
 ```

 Also you should be able to see the module on attached to the `hum` object and available as the global `ticker` object as well.
-You can inspect thise by using the `lua` alias.
+You can inspect these by using the `lua` alias.

+## loader module
+This module is responsible for loading additional modules and offering a convenient discovery point.

+* `hum load {<module>}` load an individual module
+* `hum load all` load all available modules
+* `hum list` list module info
+* `hum help` show the helpfile for this module

+To read more about the `hum` module you can always execute `hum` (or `hum help`) after loading it.